Publisher: Golden Eagle

 Recommended Audience: Young Adult

-While I don’t stray too far from video game novels Infinity Breach was one of those random buys when the store didn’t have any novels of my interest too.
-While there is a whole Outlanders series Infinity Breach is fairly interesting on its own and is a decent read.
+While I don’t stray too far from video game novels, Infinity Breach was one of those random buys when the store didn’t have any novels of my interest either.
+While there is a whole Outlanders series, Infinity Breach is fairly interesting on its own and is a decent read.

-James Axler’s style of writing is very poetic it can be dry at times and sleep-inducing.
-While the pacing is good he tends to screw it up sometimes by throwing slow techno-jargon into the foray when it’s not necessary.
-Besides this, the book never goes on an epic scale like you think it would and is relatively confined, and even suffers from backtracking.
-There really aren’t many locales in the book and it feels a few corners were cut.
+James Axler’s style of writing is very poetic; it can be dry at times and sleep-inducing.
+While the pacing is good, he tends to screw it up sometimes by throwing slow techno-jargon into the foray when it’s not necessary.
+Besides this, the book never goes on an epic scale like you think it would, is relatively confined, and even suffers from backtracking.
+There really aren’t many locales in the book, and it feels like a few corners were cut.

-However, the character are well developed and you really get attached to them and they have great personalities, I feel the ending let readers down real hard (can’t spoil) so you’ll see what I mean when you read it.
-You just expect all this epic stuff to happen and it never does due to the book’s short length.
-Infinity Breach is a good sci-fi read, but will most likely be forgotten in time.
+However, the characters are well developed, and you really get attached to them, and they have great personalities.
+I feel the ending lets readers down real hard (can’t spoil), so you’ll see what I mean when you read it.
+You just expect all this epic stuff to happen, and it never does due to the book’s short length.
+Infinity Breach is a good sci-fi read but will most likely be forgotten in time.